jmetzger/training-kubernetes-networking/kubernetes-networks/calico/get-cidrs.md

 ## Cluster-CIDR

   * kubectl cluster-info dump | grep -m1 cluster-cidr
+  * or # look into calico ippool / default is setup on installation of cni (calico)
+  * kubectl -n calico-system describe ippool default-ipv4-ippool

 ## Pod-CIDR (works for all CNI's)